bmripper/bmripper.github.io/ai_project.md

 brute force: {7622: (1, 1, 1, 1, 1, 1, 1, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 1, 1, 1, 1, 1, 1)}
 Q-learning: level24_(1, 1, 1, 1, 1, 1, 1, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 1, 1, 1, 1, 1, 1)
 ```
-While these outputs are the same, there is one key item to note: brute force takes 1 minute and 30 seconds, as compared to Q-learning which takes 240 microseconds
+While these outputs are the same, there is one key item to note: brute force takes 1 minute and 30 seconds, as compared to Q-learning which takes 240 microseconds.
+Which means that if a system needs to make decisions real-time, the only solution would be Q-learning.
+In conclusion, the simple model implies that it actually would be possible to create an AI control system that determines the operatiors action plan for a given period of time.
+The next goal would be to have the model run every 1 minute, with a 15 minute action plan provided.
+Also, receiving accurate forecasts from the solar systems likely production.